limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ### Cuppa CMS

 The `administrator` directory turned out to be the installation setup for Cuppa CMS.
-This is how it looked like when you point the browser to `/administrator`.
+This is how it looked like when the browser was pointed to `/administrator`.

 ![screenshot-1](/assets/images/posts/w1r3s-walkthrough/screenshot-1.png)